 You can read the full transcript of the podcast here

-The whole special issue is now being published as a book, and is due for release in 2018:
+The whole special issue is now available as a book: